The important information for employees can be located on our web site at www.StaffingSolutionsEnterprises.com

-Furthermore, employees should not use SSE or a client of SSE’s computer and communication systems and materials – including inter-department mail, e-mail, telephone, fax, supplies, or other related workplace equipment for any purposes not directly related to workplace business and/or activities without the expressed approval of a supervisor.
+Furthermore, employees should not use SSE or a client of SSE’s computer and or communication systems and materials – including inter-department mail, e-mail, telephone, fax, supplies, or other related workplace equipment for any purposes not directly related to workplace business and/or activities without the expressed approval of the client.
 Posting or distribution of non-work-related materials should be limited to non-work areas during non-work times.
 Non-work times include break periods, mealtimes, or other specified periods during the workday when staff are not expected to be performing their work tasks.

 SSE is committed to complying with the requirements and standards of the Health Insurance Portability and Availability Act of 1996 (“HIPAA”).
 A Privacy Officer has been established to develop, implement, maintain, and provide oversight of our HIPAA compliance program.
 In addition, policies and procedures have been updated to comply with HIPAA.
-Should you have any questions regarding SSE’s HIPAA compliance efforts please contact the Controller via e-mail at email@example.com.

 SSE is committed to complying with the requirements and standards of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
-Should you have any questions regarding SSE’s USERRA compliance efforts please contact the Controller via e-mail at firstname.lastname@example.org

 This information does not constitute a contract for employment with SSE, either express or implied.
-The Company reserves the right at any time to change, delete or add to any of the information listed here at its sole discretion.
+SSE reserves the right at any time to change, delete or add to any of the information listed here at its sole discretion.
 The important information is designed to serve as guidelines rather than absolute rules, and exceptions may be made from time to time based on circumstances.